POTS flare-up: Triggers, symptoms, and how to cope

 Flare-ups often feel unpredictable and frustrating.
 The Human Health app helps take away some of that uncertainty by showing you what is really happening over time.
 Logging symptoms, treatments, and routines builds a clear record that you can look back on, rather than guessing.

 With practitioner-ready summaries, you arrive at appointments prepared.
 This makes it easier for your doctor to see the full picture.
-Tracking habits like hydration, salt intake, or compression wear also gives you clarity on what supports you best, so you can focus energy where it matters most.
+Tracking habits like hydration, salt intake, exercise, and compression wear also gives you clarity on what supports you best, so you can focus energy where it matters most.

 Frequently Asked Questions: